Say So: Commercial performance

-Following the release of the remix featuring Nicki Minaj, "Say So" moved from number six to number one on the Hot 100 chart dated May 16, 2020.
+Following the release of the remix featuring Nicki Minaj, "Say So" moved from number 6 to number 1 on the Hot 100 chart dated May 16, 2020.
 The song became the first collaboration between two female rappers to top the Hot 100.
-It also marked the first number-one song on the Hot 100 chart for both Doja Cat and Minaj.
-That same week, "Savage Remix" by Megan Thee Stallion and Beyoncé reached number two on the Hot 100 as well, making history becoming the first time that four black female solo artists occupied the top two spots on the Hot 100 chart.
-The last time multiple black female artists occupied the number one and number two spots was in 2009, when "Single Ladies (Put a Ring on It)" by Beyoncé occupied number one and the Rihanna featuring "Live Your Life" by T.I. took number two.
+It also marked the first number 1 song on the Hot 100 chart for both Doja Cat and Minaj.
+That same week, "Savage Remix" by Megan Thee Stallion and Beyoncé reached number 2 on the Hot 100 as well, making history becoming the first time that four black female solo artists occupied the top two spots on the Hot 100 chart.
+The last time multiple black female artists occupied the number 1 and number 2 spots was in 2009, when "Single Ladies (Put a Ring on It)" by Beyoncé occupied number 1 and the Rihanna featuring "Live Your Life" by T.I. took number 2.

-Additionally, the song rose to number one on the Hot R&B/Hip-Hop Songs and on the Hot R&B Songs charts, giving Doja Cat her first number one on each chart and giving Minaj her fifth and first, respectively.
+Additionally, the song rose to number 1 on the Hot R&B/Hip-Hop Songs and on the Hot R&B Songs charts, giving Doja Cat her first number 1 on each chart and giving Minaj her fifth and first, respectively.
 Minaj was officially credited as a featured artist on the song as her remix contributed to a majority of the chart points that surged the song to the top, supported by a variety of bundles and videos, which also helped the song top the Digital Songs Sales chart, with a 966 percent increase in sales to 66,000 downloads sold.
-On the Streaming Songs chart, the song rose from number ten to number four with an 87 percent increase.
+On the Streaming Songs chart, the song rose from number 10 to number 4 with an 87 per cent increase.
 However, after charting for two weeks as a featured artist, Billboard removed Minaj's credit since the chart issue dated May 30, 2020, with Doja Cat charting unaccompanied again.
 Approximately 90 percent of the song's radio airplay was for the original solo version, therefore Minaj was not credited as an artist on any airplay charts at all.